 I spent a good forty-five minutes one partly-sunny afternoon waiting for one of the local ameivas to stop moving long enough to get a good picture.
 If I moved at all, they would instantly dash away and not be seen for at least several minutes.
 I never did get a good picture; this is the best I could do with a tripod and a 300mm lens.

-Unlike the population of these lizards on the former grounds of a zoo in Key Biscayne, Florida, the lizards living on the current grounds of this zoo in Iquitos are native animals taking advantage of the partly-cleared habitat.
+The lizards living on the current grounds of this zoo in Iquitos are native animals taking advantage of the partly-cleared habitat.
 The largest and most colorful specimens spent most of their time on the inside of a chain-link fence that encircled some grass and a pond with a bunch of turtles.
 I think they were jealous of the turtles' interpretive sign and wanted one of their own.

 - Bartlett, R. D., Bartlett, P. B. 1999.
 A Field Guide to Florida Reptiles and Amphibians